Nathaniel Mayer (Victor), 3rd Lord Rothschild (1910-1990)

 000/557, 1 file

-Volume of photocopies of obituaries and reports of the death of Victor, 3rd Lord Rothschild (1910-1990), 1990.
+Bundle of photocopies of obituaries and reports of the death of Victor, 3rd Lord Rothschild (1910-1990), 1990.
 These news items appeared in the UK national press.
-The volume may have been prepared by the NMR Information Department.
+The articles may have been collated by the NMR Information Department.

 Victor, 3rd Lord Rothschild, recording of appearance on 'Desert Island Discs', 1984